149 (number)

 149 (one hundred [and] forty-nine) is the natural number between 148 and 150.

 In mathematics

-149 is a prime number, the first prime whose difference from the previous prime is exactly 10, an emirp, and an irregular prime.
+149 is the 35th prime number, the first prime whose difference from the previous prime is exactly 10, an emirp, and an irregular prime.
 After 1 and 127, it is the third smallest de Polignac number, an odd number that cannot be represented as a prime plus a power of two.
 More strongly, after 1, it is the second smallest number that is not a sum of two prime powers.

 It is a tribonacci number, being the sum of the three preceding terms, 24, 44, 81.

 There are exactly 149 integer points in a closed circular disk of radius 7, and exactly 149 ways of placing six queens (the maximum possible) on a 5 × 5 chess board so that each queen attacks exactly one other.
 The barycentric subdivision of a tetrahedron produces an abstract simplicial complex with exactly 149 simplices.